- American Physical Society Sites

 |Interested in sharing this opportunity?
 Print out your own flyer by downloading it here.|

 The primary goal of the Conferences for Undergraduate Women in Physics (CUWiP) is to increase recruitment and retention of undergraduate women in physics by

-Although the CUWiP are primarily aimed at declared physics majors, recruitment of physics majors is fostered by energizing and equipping CUWiP participants to be ambassadors for the major when they return to their home institution, and by recruiting participants who may otherwise not be aware of the opportunities that a physics major provides (e.g., community college students in STEM fields who are interested in transferring to a four-year college, or first-generation college-going students).
+Although CUWiPs are primarily aimed at declared physics majors, the conferences are also able to recruit physics majors by energizing and equipping CUWiP participants to be ambassadors for the major when they return to their home institution.
+The national organizing committee emphasizes recruiting participants who may otherwise not be aware of the opportunities that a physics major provides, such as community college students in STEM fields who are interested in transferring to a four-year college, or first-generation college students.

 Proposals consist of three parts.

-Proposal: Your plan to recruit undergraduate applicants, including members of underrepresented minorities; tentative conference program; available facilities for your conference, including capacity of facilities -- i.e., the maximum number of student participants you can accommodate, as well as your target number of participants.
-Participation in previous conferences (if any) by members of the organizing committee.
-Statement of interest from student members of the local organizing committee, including a discussion of workload distribution among students, faculty, and staff; and partnerships among nearby institutions, including community colleges (these are encouraged).
+Proposal: Includes your plan to recruit undergraduate applicants, including members of underrepresented minorities; tentative conference program; available facilities for your conference, including capacity of facilities — i.e., the maximum number of student participants you can accommodate, as well as your target number of participants; participation in previous conferences (if any) by members of the organizing committee; statement of commitment from members of the local organizing committee, including a discussion of workload distribution among students, faculty, and staff; and partnerships among nearby institutions, including community colleges (these are encouraged).

-Letter of Support: A letter from your department chair that outlines the departmental support (financial and staff) as well as the names of any other faculty members engaged in the organization of the conference.
+Letters: A letter of support from your department chair that outlines the departmental support (financial and staff) as well as the names of any other faculty members engaged in the organization of the conference.
 A letter from the organizing committee chair (or co-chairs) indicating commitment to send a representative to meetings of the National Organizing Committee (these include monthly phone calls and and a yearly Convocation at the American Center for Physics.)
 Additional letters describing any funding or support already committed may also be included.